enkidevs/curriculum/linux/user-and-file-management/bash-environment/using-the-terminal.md

 ---
 ## Content

-Before we go on, let's open the terminal.
+Before we go on, let's open the terminal. *All computers come with a default terminal*.

 There are a few ways of doing this:
-- pressing `CTRL + ALT + T`
+- pressing `CTRL + ALT + T` (Ubuntu specific)
 - right-click anywhere in a directory/desktop and press `Open terminal`
 - press the `Super` key (AKA the `Windows` key) and search for `terminal`